google-site-verification: google08228614646a3839.html

 dreamstimemaximum_10938460.jpg

-This module gets students to spend some time observing squirrel behavior.
+This module gets students to spend some time observing the behavior of squirrels outdoors in their habitat.

 dreamstimemaximum_810615.jpg